dehydratedpotato/LegacyPreferences/README.md

 # :warning: Halt!
 Misc Disclaimers and Warnings
 - The app icon used by Legacy System Preferences was designed by Apple, not I, and belongs to the native System Preferences/Settings app.
-- The classic preference panes used by this app ([these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) were written and licensed by Apple, not I, and were ripped from a previous release of MacOS.
+- The classic preference panes tested and avaiable for use by this app (I'm talking about the ones I have made available [here](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) were written and licensed by Apple, not I, and were ripped from a previous release of MacOS.

 If *any* preference pane (3rd party or from old macOS) contained by this app decides to wig out and bricks your machine or nukes your filesystem, don't blame me for the catastrophe.
 This project is very much a jank experiment. **You've been warned!!!**

 ___

 ## Completion Checklist
-This is a checklist of crucial features I need to hurry up and add.
-They are in development currently.
+This is a checklist of features that obviously existed in old System Preferences, which this project may or may not have currently.
+- [ ] Localization
+- [ ] Search Completion Dropwdown
-- [ ] User Avatar Setting
+- [ ] AppleID Avatar Setting
 - [X] ~~User Avatar Collection~~
-- [ ] Search with Spotlight Focus
+- [x] ~~Search with Spotlight Focus~~
 - [X] ~~Backwards/Forwards Navigation~~
-- [ ] Crossfade Transitions
-- [ ] Localization
+- [x] ~~Crossfade Transitions~~
 - [X] ~~Alphabetical Pane Sorting~~
 - [X] ~~Pane Enable/Disable~~
 - [X] ~~3rd Party Pane Support~~
 - [X] ~~Pane Loading~~

-**Notes:** 3rd party panes are allowed but may still suffer instability.
-Place them in `/Library/PreferencePanes` as you normally would.
+**Notes:** 3rd party panes are allowed but may still suffer instability depending on the vendor, architecture, and etc. Place them in `/Library/PreferencePanes` as you normally would.

 ## Pane Status Table
-This is a report of old system prefs ([these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) and their status.
-Note that the `Appearance` pane works but is slightly unstable.
+This is a report on functionality of the old system pref panes (using [these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) running via this project.

+**Note:** Some panes, such as **Appearance**/**General**, work fine but may crash the app.
 | Status | Pane(s)
 | ---- | ---- |
 | Seemingly Working | General, Spotlight, Language & Region, Sound, Sidecar, Date & Time, Energy Saver, Sharing, Network, Mouse, Security & Privacy, Extensions, Users & Groups, Mission Control |